MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 `super scalar architecture` - extra hardware at the slowest stages - requires more money for more things to happen in parallel

 - there is no direct relationship between latency and bandwidth
-- a longer/deeper pipeline can increase bandwidth and may lengthen, shorten, or not affect the latency
+- a longer/deeper/lengthen pipeline can increase bandwidth and may lengthen, shorten, or not affect the latency

 - sometimes it doesn't matter when latency is high but we will see soon why.

+- no direct relationship between latency and bandwidth

 Ideal pipeline:
 - no bottle necks